tokio-rs/website/content/docs/getting-started/futures.md

 track_response_success(response_is_ok);
 ```

-All of those actions taken with the future don't immediately perform any work.
+None of those actions taken with the future perform any immediate work.
 They cannot because they don't have the actual HTTP response.
 Instead, they
-define the work to be done when the response future completes.
+define the work to be done when the response future completes and the actual
+response is available.

 Both the [`futures`] crate and Tokio come with a collection of combinator
 functions that can be used to work with futures.
 So far we've seen `and_then` which